Persistence-Robust Break Detection in Predictive CoVaR Regressions: Stability of the VIX as a Systemic Risk Predictor

-We now test for constancy of the predictive relationship between the VIX and future levels of systemic risk in the US banking sector by applying our test from Corollary~\ref{cor:SBT CoVaR}.
-Specifically, we use daily log-losses of the S\&P~500 Financials (SPF) index as our $Z_t$, and the log-losses on a particular US bank as $Y_t$.
-We focus on those US banks that are ranked as a global systemically important bank (G-SIB) by the \citet{FSB23}.
-Then, $\CoVaR_{\beta\mid\alpha}\big((Z_t,Y_t)^\prime\mid\mathcal{F}_{t-1}\big)$ measures the impact that an extreme loss of the bank has on the financial sector, i.e., its systemic riskiness.
+We now apply our test from Corollary~\ref{cor:SBT CoVaR} to check the constancy of the predictive relationship between the VIX and future levels of systemic risk in the US banking sector.
+To do so, we use daily log-losses of the S\&P~500 Financials (SPF) index as our $Z_t$, and the log-losses on a particular US bank as $Y_t$.
+We focus on those US banks that, at the end of our sample, were ranked as a global systemically important bank (G-SIB) by the Financial Stability Board \citep{FSB15}.
+Then, $\CoVaR_{\beta\mid\alpha}\big((Z_t,Y_t)^\prime\mid\mathcal{F}_{t-1}\big)$ measures the impact that an extreme loss of the bank has on the financial sector, i.e., its riskiness to the system.
 We examine the structural stability of the following predictive model for the CoVaR:

 Therefore, we investigate whether the predictive power of volatility for systemic risk is subject to change over time.
-To estimate the model, we use daily data from 2014 to 2023, all obtained from \textit{finance.yahoo.com}, resulting in a sample of size $n=2,511$.
+To estimate the model, we use daily data from 2005 to 2014, all obtained from \textit{finance.yahoo.com}, resulting in a sample of size $n=2515$.

 \citet[Sec.~6.2]{Hea16} use the \textit{change} in the VIX as a systemic risk predictor, citing concerns of non-stationarity of the VIX in levels.
-This practice was also followed in the subsequent literature \citep[Sec.~6]{Ned20}.
+This practice was also followed in the subsequent literature \citep[e.g.,][Sec.~6]{Ned20}.
 While this step may be necessary to achieve stationarity (as required by the theory developed in \citet{Hea16}), going from levels to differences reduces the discriminatory power of subsequent tests, as is well-known from the predictive regression literature \citep[see, e.g.,][]{BD15a}.
-Due to the persistence-robustness of our change point test, we can work directly with the levels of the VIX, which optimizes power.
+Due to the persistence-robustness of our change point test, we can work directly with the levels of the VIX, which optimizes power; see the discussion below Corollary~\ref{cor:one-break}.

-For all US G-SIBS, Table~\ref{tab:SR pred} shows realizations of the test statistic $\mathcal{U}_{n,\vgamma}$ for $\alpha=\beta\in\{0.9,\ 0.95\}$ to truly capture \textit{systemic} risk.
-The test statistics only once exceed the 5\%-critical value of 190 (see Table~\ref{tab:cv}), such that there is virtually no evidence for changes in the predictive relationship for any of the banks.
-(With 16 tests displayed in Table~\ref{tab:SR pred}, one expects on average $16\cdot0.05=0.8$ rejections of a true null.)
-The smaller test statistics for $\alpha=\beta=0.95$ may be explained by the fact that the second step CoVaR regression only relies on 5\% of the total sample (instead of 10\%), such that changes in the predictive relationship are harder to uncover.
+For all US G-SIBs, Table~\ref{tab:SR pred} shows realizations of the test statistic $\mathcal{U}_{n,\vgamma}$ for $\alpha=\beta\in\{0.9,\ 0.95\}$ to truly capture \textit{systemic} risk.
+The test statistics for all banks exceed the 10\%-critical value of 151.4 (see Table~\ref{tab:cv}) at least once, such that there is evidence for structural breaks in the predictive content of the VIX of varying degree for each institution.